The Mahindra Kabira Way

 Come November, Varanasi, the birthplace of the mystic-poet saint Kabir, a city unparalleled for its unique ambience, soul and history, will come alive once again with our annual celebration of Kabir’s teachings in a rich two-day programme of music, history and serenity.

-The third edition of the Mahindra Kabira Festival, to be held between 16-18th November, will once more inspire an experience of intangible beauty and musical intensity.
+The fourth edition of the Mahindra Kabira Festival, to be held between 22-24th November 2019, will once more inspire an experience of intangible beauty and musical intensity.
 The idea behind Kabira is to feast one’s senses and spirit on the calm within the chaos of the world’s oldest city and feel that intangible “oneness amongst diversity” preached by Kabir, through the unrivalled power of music, literature and the arts.